Life in the Middle Ages

 But throughout the ages which preceded the Reformation the monasteries were not merely picturesque; they performed functions which were of vital importance.
-When authority failed to enforce law and order, when violence defied control, the monastery and the ponvent gave shelter and protection against lawless tyranny.
+When authority failed to enforce law and order, when violence defied control, the monastery and the convent gave shelter and protection against lawless tyranny.

 When war and the chase provided almost the only living interests for men of gentle blood, art and learning could still find shelter and encouragement in abodes dedicated to religion and to peace; though the scope of both was rigidly limited, if not actually to the service of religion at least to fields which religion regarded as serviceable.

 It was the clerks who kept alive the study of law, of philosophy, and of science, though these latter especially were strictly subordinated to theology.
 To the clerks in the main we are indebted for historical records.
-And, finally, the Church was the one institution in which, theoretically at least, class distinctions disappeared, and even in practice humble birth was not a bar to high, achievement; the one institution also which, whether wisely or unwisely, provided relief for the destitute and needy.
+And, finally, the Church was the one institution in which, theoretically at least, class distinctions disappeared, and even in practice humble birth was not a bar too high, achievement; the one institution also which, whether wisely or unwisely, provided relief for the destitute and needy.

 The glory of the mail-clad knight belonged to the days when victories were won in the shock of hand-to-hand fighting and sheer weight was irresistible.
 He was already doomed when it was found that neither he nor his horse could be protected against the clothyard shafts of the English archer.
-Defensive armour became so appallingly heavy that it produced immobility, and at last gave the light-armed man the advantage even in hand-to-hand fighting, as was illustrated at the battle of Agincourt.
+Defensive armour became so appallingly heavy that it produced immobility, and at last gave the light-armed man the advantage even in hand-to-hand fighting, as was illustrated at the Battle of Agincourt.
 But even more fatal to him, and fatal too in the long run to the archer, was the progressive use of gunpowder.